sixeyed/docker-windows-workshop/slides/sections/prod-config.md

 We'll swap out the configuration files later when we run the app in a Docker swarm cluster.

-For now we need to make sure we haven't broker the app, so we can run it with the default config in the image.
+For now we need to make sure we haven't broken the app, so we can run it with the default config in the image.
 The [v8 manifest](./app/v8.yml) just updates to the new images.

 _ Update the application: _